190 York Street, PO Box 208272

 Readers: Wanda Corn, Professor Emerita in Art History, Stanford University; Stephanie Merrim, Professor of Comparative Literature and Hispanic Studies, Brown University

-Summary: This book project, based on my dissertation, is a study of the work four major U.S. modernist photographers created in Mexico, the conditions that drew them south, and the exchanges they had with modern Mexican artists.
+Summary: a study of the work four major U.S. modernist photographers created in Mexico, the conditions that drew them south, and the exchanges they had with modern Mexican artists.
 Through sustained dialogue with Mexican artists working in a variety of media, Edward Weston, Tina Modotti, Paul Strand, and Helen Levitt contributed to a nascent Pan-American modernism by picturing Greater America.
 My research examines U.S. art history in an international context—thereby construing American art history broadly—and places photography back into conversation with painting, literature, and music.

-Art of the Americas; American Art; History of Photography; 19th and 20th-Century Modern Art; Mexican Cultural Renaissance; Methodologies; Aesthetics; Art History Survey
+Modern Art of the Americas; History of Photography; Mexican Cultural Renaissance; 19th and 20th-Century Modern Art; U.S. Art History; Technical Art History; Visual Culture

-Wyeth Predoctoral Fellowship, National Gallery of Art, Washington, DC
+Wyeth Predoctoral Fellowship, Center for Advanced Study in the Visual Arts, National Gallery of Art, Washington, DC

 Research Center Scholar, Georgia O'Keeffe Museum, Santa Fe, NM